michaelnaman/No-Wires/README.md

-to this class down the line) http://ejohn.org/blog/simple-javascript-inheritance/ -Strongly typed event dispatcher class that provides callback scope -Event and Payload event classes that provide the event object for dispatching events -Event map allows listeners on instances of the event dispatcher class to be stored in a map rather than directly -Command map allows commands to be mapped to event -Injector class handles depandancy injection and invertion of control -Injector can map values and auto inject instances based on property name
+to this class down the line) http://ejohn.org/blog/simple-javascript-inheritance/ -Strongly typed event dispatcher class that provides callback scope -Event and Payload event classes that provide the event object for dispatching events -Event map allows listeners on instances of the event dispatcher class to be stored in a map rather than listening directly tot he event dispatcher
+-Command map allows commands to be mapped to event -Injector class handles depandancy injection and invertion of control -Injector can map values and auto inject instances based on property name